ronaldoussoren/pyobjc/docs/apinotes/HealthKit.rst

 These bindings are accessed through the ``HealthKit`` package (that is, ``import HealthKit``).

+.. versionadded:: macOS 13

 .. note::

-   This framework is only available on macOS 13 and later, and requires specific permissions to use.
+   This framework requires a specific entitlement to use.

 API Notes
 ---------